20 Best Things to Do in Grand Teton National Park

 Distance: 7.4 miles / 11.9 km

-The trail to Delta Lake is what the Park Service calls a “social trail”, meaning that it’s a path made entirely by foot traffic and not the agency.
+By this, I mean that the trail to Delta Lake is not established; it’s a path made entirely by foot traffic and not maintained by the National Park Service, hence the name 'social trail'.
 Therefore, don’t expect to see any signs marking the Delta Lake Trail, as making it to the lake will require some route finding to get there, which you can read more about in my separate post!

 Read My Separate Post: Delta Lake Trail